Michaeltaakin/Project_portfolio/project_08/README.md

 # Steps I Took

-# Step 1 -- Created the EC2 Instance
+# Step 1 -- Created EC2 Instances

-I launched an Amazon Linux  EC2 instance from the AWS Console.
-I made sure I could connect to it using my SSH key.
+I launched an Amazon Linux  EC2 instances from the AWS Console, I made sure I could connect to it using my SSH key.
 This instance acted as the target server for patching.

 ![alt text](<screenshots/Screenshot 2025-11-09 151913.png>)

 # Step 2 -- Created the Project Structure
-I created a clean folder structure for the project:
+I created a clean ansible folder structure for this project:

  ![alt text](<screenshots/Screenshot 2025-11-10 171908.png>)